Lynskey tribunal: Allegations

-Consent of the Capital Issues Committee to become a public company.

-An importer of pinball machines who sought further import licences.
+The principal allegations centred on the activities of Sidney Stanley, a businessman from Poland.
+Stanley was involved with important figures in London society, and rumours circulated that he accepted bribes to shortcut red tape and arrange preferential treatment.
+Among those said to have accepted his services were the Welsh football pool promoter Harry Sherman and an importer of pinball machines who sought further import licences.

-Junior minister John Belcher and director of the Bank of England, and former president of the TUC, George Gibson were accused of corruption and they had certainly received gifts from Stanley including suits for which Stanley had provided the clothing coupons.
-Chancellor of the Duchy of Lancaster Hugh Dalton was also accused, as was Minister of Works Charles Key, and Robert Liversidge, a businessman whose internment during World War II had been something of a cause célèbre.
+Junior minister John Belcher and director of the Bank of England, and former president of the TUC, George Gibson were accused of corruption and they had received gifts from Stanley, including suits for which Stanley had provided the clothing coupons.
+Chancellor of the Duchy of Lancaster Hugh Dalton was also accused, as was Minister of Works Charles Key, and businessman Robert Liversidge.
 The informal nature of the proceedings, convened without any defined indictment, led to a frenzy of speculation and allegation in the press.

-Though Stanley had been named as a Zionist spy by an MI5 report, which accused him of passing on information gained from Manny Shinwell a Jewish cabinet minister and known supporter of Zionism, to the extreme Zionist terrorist group Irgun which at the time was carrying out a campaign of bombings and assassinations, against British officials and Palestinian civilians, in an attempt to overthrow the British Mandatory Government of Palestine.

-Shinwell was certainly acquainted with Stanley, having requested his help and perceived influence in finding Shinwell's son Ernie suitable employment in the private sector.
+Though Stanley had been named as a Zionist spy by an MI5 report, which accused him of passing on information gained from Manny Shinwell a Jewish cabinet minister and known supporter of Zionism, to the Zionist paramilitary Irgun which at the time was carrying out a campaign of bombings and assassinations against British officials and Palestinian civilians in an attempt to overthrow the British Mandatory Government of Palestine.
+Shinwell was acquainted with Stanley, having requested his help and perceived influence in finding Shinwell's son Ernie suitable employment in the private sector.
 The Irgun thus obtained in advance such information as the disbandment of the Transjordan Frontier Force.

-The Tribunal focused solely on Stanley's fraudulent financial activities and influence-peddling, neglecting all allegations about his spying which were not raised at the tribunal.

-Tribunal
+Findings and aftermath

-The Tribunal sat in public for 26 days hearing witnesses at Church House, Westminster, with Stanley in attendance.
-It was a great public spectacle.
+The tribunal sat in public for 26 days hearing witnesses at Church House, Westminster, with Stanley in attendance and considerable public attention.
 The tribunal rose just before Christmas 1948 and reported on 28 January 1949.

-Findings and aftermath
+It focused solely on Stanley's fraudulent financial activities and influence-peddling.
+No allegations about his spying were raised at the tribunal.

-The enquiry concluded that Belcher and Gibson had been influenced in their public conduct and the police were of the view that they could be charged though Shawcross argued that prosecution would not be in the public interest so long as they resigned.
-Belcher and Gibson resigned.
+The enquiry concluded that Belcher and Gibson had been influenced in their public conduct and the police were of the view that they could be charged, though Shawcross argued that prosecution would not be in the public interest so long as they resigned.
+Accordingly, Belcher and Gibson resigned.
 The Civil Service, Dalton, Key, Liversidge and others were exonerated.
-Stanley was proved a liar.
 Though no steps were taken to prosecute Stanley, there was a widespread sentiment that he ought to be deported.
-He left the UK, somewhat clandestinely, for Israel in April 1949.
+He left the United Kingdom, somewhat clandestinely, for Israel in April 1949.

 The Tribunal led to the establishment of a Committee on Intermediaries to examine "how far persons are making a business of acting as ... intermediaries between Government Departments and the public, and to report whether the activities of such persons are liable to give rise to abuses..."

-Geoffrey Fisher, the Archbishop of Canterbury, seemed to capture much public distaste for the revelations of the tribunal when he observed: